Prevent Loneliness in Children

 Helping Children Prevent Loneliness: Essential Self-Management Skills for Resilience and Connection

-Preventing loneliness in children is not just about providing them with social opportunities; it involves equipping them with self-management skills to navigate their emotions, develop social connections, and build confidence.
+Preventing loneliness in children is not just about providing them with social opportunities; it also involves equipping them with self-management skills to navigate their emotions, build social connections, and develop confidence.
 Here are self-management strategies that can help children address loneliness and foster healthy relationships:

 1. Emotional Awareness